Couldn't Have Said It Better (song)

-"Couldn't Have Said It Better" is a song written by James Michael and Nikki Sixx and performed by American singer and actor Meat Loaf.
-It was released as a single in April 2003.
+"Couldn't Have Said It Better" is a song written by James Michael and Nikki Sixx and performed by American singer and actor Meat Loaf and Patti Russo.
+It was released as a single in April 2003 and was #1 on the UK Rock & Metal Singles Chart.

 Background

 James Michael (Sixx:A.M.) wrote the lyrics to this song while Nikki Sixx (Mötley Crüe, Sixx:A.M.) wrote the music.
 The song is featured on Meat Loaf's 2003 album of the same name.
 Meat Loaf and Patti Russo performed this song nightly on the Couldn't Have Said It Better World Tour in 2003 and 2004.
+The music video for the song was released in April 2003 and featured Meat Loaf and Patti Russo singing on a soundstage.

 This song is also featured on Meat Loaf's video Bat Out of Hell: Live with the Melbourne Symphony Orchestra.